Mohit-Harsh/Parts-of-speech-tagger/README.md

 * Use list indexing to get the corresponding tag name.
 * You can also use streamlit to deploy the model as a Web Application.

-* Refer []
+# Reference

+Refer [POS Tagger.ipynb](https://github.com/Mohit-Harsh/Parts-of-speech-tagger/blob/391d7424e82f45228c303aa629a2aa81b63278ec/POS%20Tagger.ipynb) file for preprocessing and building the model.

+Refer [Testing.ipynb](https://github.com/Mohit-Harsh/Parts-of-speech-tagger/blob/main/Testing.ipynb) file for model inference.

-* Refer [streamlit-app.py](https://github.com/Mohit-Harsh/Parts-of-speech-tagger/blob/main/streamlit-app.py) file for streamlit application python code.
+Refer [streamlit-app.py](https://github.com/Mohit-Harsh/Parts-of-speech-tagger/blob/main/streamlit-app.py) file for building streamlit application.